maventura/simple-chess-3d/README.md

     * `Resources/UI/Fonts/` (For UI text fonts, e.g., Arial)
     * `Resources/Prefabs/` (For custom 3D models if not using primitives)
 4. Open the `MainMenu` scene and press **Play** in the Unity Editor.

-## 📝 Notes

-This project was built to demonstrate how Unity's component-based architecture can be wrapped into a more traditional Object-Oriented Programming (OOP) hierarchy, hiding the boilerplate code involved with component fetching and physical constraints.
-Note that the codebase contains several internal comments and variable names in Spanish, but the API and architecture follow standard English naming conventions.